-DSP/BIOS 6 includes a conversion tool that is provided by the "ti.bios.conversion" package.
+SYS/BIOS 6 includes a conversion tool that is provided by the "ti.bios.conversion" package.
 You run this tool using the xs command provided by XDCtools.
-This conversion tool converts legacy Tconf configuration scripts to RTSC configuration scripts, and is the recommended means of translating a "complex" Tconf configuration to a RTSC configuration.
+This conversion tool converts a legacy Tconf configuration script into a RTSC configuration script and a RTSC platform package.
+The generated RTSC configuration script and platform package are then added to the CCSv4 project in order to build the converted program.